Alpine Houdini Jacket (Men's)

 - Zippered, interior left chest pocket doubles as self-stuff pouch with streamlined shape and carabiner clip-in loop

-- Elasticized cuffs and a minimal single-pull, adjustable drawcord hem seals out weather
+- Elasticized cuffs and a minimal single-pull adjustable drawcord hem seal out weather

 Weight: 6.6 (oz.)